RNA-VT/GoFire/src/cluster/README.md

     - If this microcontroller is in master mode, managing de/registration of other microcontrollers, Id generation and handling commands for local components.
     - If this microcontroller is in slave mode, reporting to master and handling commands for local components.

+  ## Future Work:
+  - Microcontroller Deregistration (Graceful exit)
+  - Broadcast all stop (Safety event)
+  - Heartbeat - Master polls slaves at an interval and deregisters non responsive nodes
+  - Retries for all registration events